-Kaua'i Community College (Kaua'i CC), which is one of seven community colleges in the University of Hawai'i (UH) system, is firmly committed to providing a safe and secure campus environment.
-Policies and procedures are designed to provide precautionary measures to protect people and property.
-However, each member of the Kaua'i CC community should use good judgment and take appropriate precautions to reduce the possibility of becoming the victim of a crime on campus.
-The following report is provided in an effort to notify the campus community about certain crimes that have been committed on the Kaua'i CC Campus, as well as to promote awareness of current programs available for your safety and well-being.
+Kaua'i Community College (Kaua'i CC) is one of seven community colleges in the 10-campus University of Hawai'i (UH) system, and is firmly committed to providing a safe and secure campus environment.
+Policies and procedures are designed to provide precautionary safety measures to protect people and property.
+Each member of the Kaua'i CC community should use good judgment and take appropriate precautions to reduce the possibility of becoming the victim of a crime on campus.
+The following report is provided in an effort to provide information to the campus community on policies, programs, and informational statistics to promote awareness for our campus community safety and well-being.

-The Kaua'i CC campus consists of 33 academic, administrative and recreational buildings situated on 200 acres.
-The campus population consists of approximately 1,500 day and night students, and 129 faculty and staff plus 5 RCUH (Research Corporation of the University of Hawai'i) employees.
-RCUH supports and enhances research, development, and training in Hawai'i, with a focus on the University of Hawai'i.
+The Kaua'i CC campus consists of 33 academic, administrative and recreational buildings and facilities situated on 200 acres.
+The campus main entrance is located off of Kaumuali'i Highway, in the area of Puhi on the island of Kaua'i.The campus population consists of approximately 1,300 day and night students, and approximately 170 full and part-time faculty and staff employees.

-The Campus Public Safety Department (CPSD) consists of one Public Safety Chief and nine Security Officers.
-The CPSD, under the administration of the Vice Chancellor for Administrative Services (VCAS), is responsible for providing safety and security for the campus.
-The CPSD Office is located in Fine Arts I, Room 110.
-Security Officers are on duty 24 hours a day, 365 days per year.
+The Campus Public Safety Department (CPSD) consists of one Safety & Security Manager and 13 Security Officer full and part-time positions.
+The CPSD reports to the campus Vice Chancellor for Administrative Services (VCAS) and is responsible for providing safety and security for the campus 24 hours a day, 7 days a week.
+The CPSD Office is located in the Fine Arts I building, Room 110.